JimmyChongz/classify-rv32i/README.md

 *	Stride = 4: Elements are spaced by four positions (e.g., a[0], a[4], a[8]).

 To access the i<sup>th</sup> element in an array, we calculate the offset as `i * s` , where `s` is the stride of the array.
 Since processors typically use byte addressing mode and a word is 4 bytes by default, we multiply the offset by 4.
-This allows us to access the correct value from memory.
+This allows us to access the correct element from memory.

 #### Implementation of Multiplication